 What do educators get out of Future City?

 Lead your students through a project-based learning experience, helping them tackle a relevant citywide sustainability issue as they imagine, research, brainstorm, design, and build cities of the future.
 Along the way, they’ll discover engineering, develop a meaningful relationship with an engineering mentor, become more aware citizens, and build their 21st century skills.
-CLICK HERE to register today!
+Click here for more information about the role of the Team Educator and then register today!

 This cross-curricular educational program gives students the opportunity to do the things that engineers do—identify problems; learn the specs and brainstorm solutions; design solutions; build it, test and retest; and share their results.
 This process is called the engineering design process.
-With this at its center, Future City is an engaging way to build students’ 21st century skills while they apply math and science concepts to real-world problems.
+With the engineering design process and project management at its center, Future City is an engaging way to build students’ 21st century skills while they apply math and science concepts to real-world problems.

-Future City is a flexible, project based learning experience that you can adapt for your classroom, after-school club, or homeschool group.
+Future City is a flexible, project based learning experience that you can adapt for your classroom, after-school club, or home school group.
 Students will utilize their science, math and engineering knowledge to create cities that exist at least 100 years in the future.
-The program’s various components—designing with computers, building scale models, researching, writing, and public speaking—make it accessible to a variety of students and relevant for educators with various areas of subject matter expertise.
+The program’s deliverables appeal to a variety of skill sets and interests, like creative problem solving, building scale models, researching, writing, and public speaking—make it accessible to a variety of students and relevant for educators with various areas of subject matter expertise.
 More at About the Competition.

 Yes!
 Future City meets the national standards for math, science, and technology education as defined by the Next Generation Science Standards, the Common Core State Standards, and the National Science Education Standards, the Project 2061 Benchmarks for Science Literacy, the National Educational Technology Standards, and the Principles and Standards for School Mathematics.
 View Standards.